Chayvw/gt-accessibility-task-html-/README.md

 # gt-accessibility-task-html
 ## Description

 This webpage has been reviewed and edited to give semantic meaning to the HTML markup.
-This was done by removing a number of <div></div> tags and replacing them with smenantic HTML tags to assist web browsers broden accessiblity no matter the socailecomoical scape.
+This was done by removing a number of <div></div> tags and replacing them with semantic HTML tags to assist web browsers broaden accessiblity no matter the socailecomoical scape.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 * [Installation](#installation)
 * [Usage](#usage)